Domingo Esteso (1930)

 There are letters of authenticity from Julio Conde from the Gravina 7 address in Madrid, who retained the instrument for many years in the family.

 The influence of Ramirez is apparent in this beautiful guitar.
 It is a classical although it has golpe plates as well.
 The craftmanship is second to none.
-The sound is magical, sweet, balanced, round and very sensnitive.
-The neck is very comfortable and easy to play.
+The sound is magical, sweet, balanced, round and very sensitive.
+Not a modern quick loud attack but very beautiful.
+The neck is comfortable and easy to play due the 655 scale.

 The original machines are stunning and in good working order.